aleesteele/aleesteele.github.io/_projects/2026-03-20-studios-to-screens.md

 image: "../assets/img/screens-studios-preview.png"
 ---

-**From studios to screens: connecting creative computation to academic computing** is an ongoing series of walking tours, currently based in London.
+**From Studios to Screens: connecting creative computation to academic computing** is a 2026 research fellowship project supported by the <a href="https://www.software.ac.uk">Software Sustainability Institute</a>.

-The outcomes of this project
-_This work is supported by the Software Sustainability Institute - based at the University of Edinburgh - through a fellowship._
+The project connects computational and AI artists with research software engineering (RSE) practices, while bringing creative, critical, and poetic approaches into academic computing.
+It explores what these overlapping communities can learn from one another — and how imagination and infrastructure might work together more intentionally.

+Outcomes may include interviews, collaborations, gatherings, or a publication.

+If this resonates, I’d love to hear from you.
+Your input will directly shape the programming, structure, and activities of this project throughout 2026.
+Please feel free to share this form with your colleagues, friends, and/or others who might be interested in this work: https://tinyurl.com/ssi-ac-art-computing